schmidi/pfsense/README.md

 # pfSense Extensions

-In this repository you can find some extension I wrote for the pfSense administration insterface.
+In this repository you can find some extension written for the pfSense administration interface.

+## Available extensions

+* DHCP leases dashboard widget